 When your file doesn’t start on page 1, it is helpful to have the PDF show you the absolute page numbering, not the relative page number in that file.
 It’s particularly helpful for indexing and other page-number-sensitive markup that editors do.

-Here’s how to do it.
-(A video showing X and XI follows these Acrobat 9 instructions.)
+Here’s one way to do it.
+(A video showing X and XI follows.)

 In the X and XI versions, it works as in this video tutorial.